Airport (TV series): History

 The first series of Airport aired on BBC One, beginning on 2 May 1996.
 It was then repeated on BBC Two in April 1997.
 Originally intended to be a low-key behind-the-scenes documentary, the emergence of several memorable recurring characters gave the show a docusoap feel.
 Special fame was gained by Jeremy Spake, an Aeroflot employee, whose flamboyance earned him a series of short 'bumpers' on UKTV People explaining how to best use airports.
 Other airlines featured throughout the series are Aer Lingus, Air Jamaica, Avianca, BMI, Canadian Airlines, Cyprus Airways (1947–2015), Czech Airlines, El Al, Emirates, Gulf Air, Icelandair, Iran Air, Jat Airways, Kuwait Airways, Pakistan International Airlines, Qantas, Qatar Airways and Virgin Atlantic.

 There have also been several special Airport programmes over the years featuring airports other than Heathrow, such as Frankfurt and Edinburgh.

+The first version from 1996 to 2001 had the opening scenes with the entrance to the Heathrow Airport tunnel and the theme music was composed by Hal Lindes.
 The opening titles and music were given a make over for the start of the 7th series in 2002.
 From the 7th series onwards, incidental music (composed by Cherry Lodge) was added over the scenes shown on screen.
 The title music was once again revamped for the 10th series in 2005.
 In addition, Liza Tarbuck replaced John Nettles as the show's narrator for series 10.

 Celebrities who have been seen on the show include Stephen Fry, Hugh Hefner, Britney Spears, Kylie Minogue, Joan Collins, Michael Jackson, Pamela Anderson, Blue, Brian May, Tom Jones, Mohammed Burhanuddin, Yusuf Islam, Colin Powell, Kate Winslet, David Beckham, Kriss Akabusi, Al Pacino, Engelbert Humperdinck, Lennox Lewis, Bob Geldof and several government or state officials including Queen Elizabeth II, Princess Diana, the Japanese Emperor and Bill Clinton.

 In one episode, a BA staff member gets arrested by the airport police for impersonating someone else.
 He is arrested on board an incoming flight and is led away by un-uniformed officers.

 Regular contributors

 John Cull, Qantas Airport Manager, appears in 17 episodes of the series.
 Jeremy Spake, Aeroflot Airlines Manager makes frequent appearances in the series.
-Maria Demetriou of Cyprus Airways (1947–2015) appears in many shows.
+Maria Demetriou of Cyprus Airways appears in many shows.
 Animal Health Officer Stuart King, Royal Suite manager Anita Newcourt and journalists Russell Clisby and Steve Meller all contribute in many of the series.